-Student must be eligible to travel to Estonia and must have a passport valid until March 2019.
+Student must be eligible to travel to Estonia and must have a passport valid until March 2021.
 A visa is generally not required unless the student has been studying abroad in Europe in the preceding quarter, or will be studying abroad in the following quarter.
+Please see this website for more details on visa requirements.
 FSI will help finalists with the visa process.

 FSI is committed to providing its opportunities to students regardless of financial constraints.
 FSI’s Global Policy Interns are provided with a stipend to cover travel and living expenses during the summer.
 These stipends do not exceed $6,400 per student.
 Students must submit a budget with their estimated costs along with their application.
 If you have additional financial constraints that you think may prevent you from participating in this program, please contact FSI Academic Program Coordinator Patrick Laboon directly.

 Applicants will be asked to submit: